komatooo/SquadJS-Cheater-Detection/README.md

 ## Installation
 - Add the bits to your SquadJS
 - Set the Threshold to `0` to Disable one of the Detections.
+- I recommend setting your Interval to at least 5 Minutes (300000 milliseconds) apart.
+There is a small spike on the CPU and Memory at each Interval.

 ## What it do?
 - At a configurable interval, this plugin will read your `SquadGame.log` for Suspected Cheaters.